Like all guitar players, I spend more time than I should thinking about tonewoods.

 We already know a bit about how jatoba sounds, and maple is about as far from jatoba and rosewood as you can get!

-Maple is well known for its brightness, with a sparkling high end that can really shine with clean tones.
+I find that maple has a brighter, sharper tone, with a sparkling high end that can really shine with clean tones.
 It’s not without a decent midrange, but it’s not aggressive like that of jatobas.

-Maple has a very light-colored and smooth appearance.
+To my eyes, maple has a very light-colored and smooth appearance.
 It’s much softer than jatoba, and even more so than rosewood.
 Because of this, maple always has a clear finish over it to protect it.
 The benefit here is that there’s almost no upkeep, just keep it clean and you’re good to go.

 When it comes to cost, there are a lot of factors that can drive up the price of maple.
 Flame, birdseye, or quilting will make it a more expensive option.
-The particular species of maple can also affect the price, but generally, plane maple will be similarly priced to jatoba.
+The particular species of maple can also affect the price, but generally, plain maple will be similarly priced to jatoba.

 Other Uses of Jatoba Guitar Wood